 No additional padding

 Just about any inflatable hot tub can be used indoors as long as you have the right power available, but the SimpleSpa from Intex is a good choice due to its simple water treatment method.
-The hot tub itself takes around 20 minutes to set up, plus additional time to heat the water.
+The hot tub takes around 20 minutes to set up, plus additional time to heat the water.
 All you need to do is adjust the chemicals using the included test strip and floating dispenser.
-It also includes a thermal ground cloth to minimize water damage to your indoor floors.
-This hot tub does not include the padded headrests that come with other Intex models, but they can be purchased later as an add-on.
+It also consists of a thermal ground cloth to minimize water damage to your indoor floors.
+This option does not have the padded headrests like other Intex models, but you can add them separately.

 Our top pick is the Intex PureSpa 4-Person Inflatable Hot Tub (view at Amazon).
 It has plenty of space for four people, massaging water jets, and even includes cushioned headrests.
 The built-in water softener will please people who want the most luxurious spa experience.
-For a high-end option, we recommend the Bestway SaluSpa Helsinki AirJet 7 Person Inflatable Hot Tub (view at Amazon).
+We recommend the Bestway SaluSpa Helsinki AirJet 7 Person Inflatable Hot Tub (view at Amazon) for a high-end option.
 With easy access controls, you don't have to leave the tub to change the jet settings.

 What to Look for in an Inflatable Hot Tub

-One of the key factors to consider when buying an inflatable hot tub is how many people the tub is suitable for.
-Some hot tubs are designed to accommodate just two people, while others will comfortably fit four or more.
+One of the critical factors to consider when buying an inflatable hot tub is how many people the tub is suitable for.
+Some hot tubs accommodate just two people, while others will comfortably fit four or more.
 While a larger hot tub means increased capacity, keep in mind that it will also require more water to fill, more electricity to heat, and a larger footprint in your patio or backyard.

 Additional features can improve the energy efficiency, convenience, or ambiance of your hot tub.
 For example, some inflatable hot tubs come with an insulated cover and ground cloth to reduce energy loss.
 If you live in a cool climate and plan to use your hot tub outdoors, these add-ons can be an effective way to maintain comfortable water temperatures.

-Other inflatable hot tub options include a digital control panel or even smartphone controls to make adjusting temperature settings or operating the jets as easy as pushing a button.
+Other inflatable hot tub options include a digital control panel or smartphone controls to adjust temperature settings or operate the jets.
 Lights are also available on some portable hot tubs, adding a fun or relaxing ambiance to your set-up.